 - (a) None.

 - (b) None.

 - (c) The Company's share repurchase program allows for the repurchase of up to an aggregate of 37,500,000 shares of the Company's common stock.
 Shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act or by any combination of such methods.
 The manner, price, number and timing of share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The share repurchase program does not have an expiration date.
-As of March 31, 2020, we had repurchased 12,174,300 shares under the program for a total cost of \$201.5 million.
+As of June 30, 2020, we had repurchased 12,174,300 shares under the program for a total cost of \$201.5 million.
+We did not repurchase shares during the three months ended June 30, 2020.